Balakrishnan007/Translator_Tool/README.md

 database.
 Parsers know nothing about either.

 **Frontend**: a single `app.js` driving 6 screens (upload → language selection → translation
-status/polling → review → approval → export) against the REST API, with `fetch()` and no framework. `state` is one in-memory object; every screen is a function that re-renders `#app`.
+status/polling → review → approval → export) against the REST API, no framework. `state` is one in-memory object; every screen is a function that re-renders `#app`.

-## How a translation actually works
+## How a translation works

-### Parsing: turning a document into segments

-Each file format is structured completely differently, so each has its own parsing logic;
-there's no shared parser underneath:

-- **Word**: real structure exists in the file format itself, so paragraphs and tables are read directly as their own objects.
-- **Excel**: also real structure, every row of every worksheet is read directly, with row 1 treated as headers.
-- **PDF**: no structure at all.
-Tables are detected by their ruling lines; everything else is grouped into paragraph-like blocks using a sentence-boundary heuristic.
-Table regions are excluded from that plain-text stream on a per-word basis (not per-character), specifically so a table header that spans a ruling line can't get sliced in half.
+**Parsing.** Each format has its own parser, no shared logic underneath: Word and Excel have real internal structure (paragraphs/tables, rows), read directly; PDF has none, so tables are detected by ruling lines and everything else is grouped into paragraph-like blocks by a sentence-boundary heuristic, with table regions excluded on a per-word basis so a header spanning a ruling line can't get sliced in half.
+All three converge on the same output shape: an ordered list of small segments (paragraph, table row, or table cell) — the unit small enough to translate in parallel and retry individually, and exactly what the review screen needs anyway.

-Whatever the format, the output is the same shape: an ordered list of small, independent **segments**: a paragraph, a table row, or a single table cell, never the whole document at once.
-This granularity is a deliberate middle ground between sentence-level (loses paragraph context) and whole-document-level (one bad response forces a retry of everything and blocks parallel translation).
-It's also exactly the unit the review screen needs anyway: one editable, one highlightable row per segment.

-Table cells also carry extra context forward: their column header and the rest of that row, since a bare cell containing just `"900"` would otherwise be meaningless in isolation.
+Table cells also carry their column header and the rest of their row forward as context, since a bare cell containing `"900"` is meaningless on its own.

-### Source language detection

-Its own small, separate Claude call, not a local statistical detector.
-Two local options were tested directly first and rejected: neither reliably cleared 90% confidence across all 9 real test documents, tripped up by short technical fragments and by vocabulary shared between related languages (e.g. "Korpus" is spelled identically in German and Dutch).
+**Language detection.** Its own Claude call, not a local statistical detector — two local options (FastText, Lingua) were tested directly and neither reliably cleared 90% confidence across the 9 real test documents, tripped up by short fragments and vocabulary shared between related languages (e.g. "Korpus" is spelled identically in German and Dutch).
+Detection runs on an evenly-spaced sample across the whole document (avoids a letterhead in the wrong language skewing the result), capped around 1,500 characters — in line with published research on where language-ID accuracy plateaus, and verified at 9/9 correct on the real dataset.

-Detection works from a sample, not the full document.
-Very short segments (under 15 characters) are discarded as unhelpful, and the first couple of remaining segments are skipped too, specifically to avoid a letterhead or title line in one language skewing a document that's actually written in another.
-From what's left, an evenly-spaced sample is taken across the *entire* document, roughly every Nth segment rather than the first N, capped at a modest amount of total text.
-Research on language identification specifically found that accuracy plateaus around that size, and more text beyond it tends to add noise rather than help; this was confirmed by testing, not just assumed, at 9 out of 9 real documents correctly identified.
-That whole sample goes into a single call, forced to answer with one of exactly 4 supported languages plus a confidence level.

-### Building the actual translation request

-For every segment, for every target language, a request is assembled from four ingredients:

-- **Rules**, the same fixed instructions every time: never alter a URL placeholder token; any glossary match must use its exact mandated translation, no improvising; a synonym counts as a real match too; apply normal sentence casing rather than the glossary's raw stored form;
-  anything marked do-not-translate stays byte-for-byte identical; a bare number or code translates as just that value, without inventing a sentence around it; and every notable term encountered must be classified into one of 5 fixed categories.
-- **The glossary**, filtered down to only the entries relevant to this exact source-to-target language pair: each entry reduced to `{term, translation, do_not_translate, synonyms}` and JSON-encoded into the prompt, not the full spreadsheet row.
-Synonyms are included too, but only from the synonym column matching the document's own source language: a German document is never checked against English synonyms, since it could never contain one.
-- **Context**, for table cells only: the column header plus the rest of that row.
-- **The text itself**, with any URLs already swapped for opaque placeholder tokens so they can never be misread, reformatted, or corrupted along the way.

-### Structured output, not free text

-The AI isn't allowed to just answer with a translated sentence.
-Using Claude's tool-calling feature, it's constrained to return two things together: the translation, and a full breakdown of every notable term it noticed.
-For each term, it must decide exactly one category:

-- **glossary**: matched a glossary entry, used its mandated translation
-- **protected**: matched a do-not-translate entry, left unchanged
-- **kitchen_technical**: a real kitchen/furniture-industry term it recognizes, not in the glossary, confidently handled.
-Explicitly *not* generic IT, business, or HR terminology, even when equally well recognized
-- **ambiguous**: more than one translation is plausible, not fully certain which fits
-- **unknown**: anything else it's unsure about, or a confidently-recognized technical term that simply falls outside the kitchen/furniture domain
+**Building the request.** Per segment, per target language: a fixed rule set (glossary matches use their mandated translation, synonyms count as matches, do-not-translate terms stay byte-for-byte identical, bare numbers/codes don't get a sentence invented around them), the glossary filtered to just the relevant source→target pair, table-cell context, and the segment text with URLs already swapped for placeholder tokens — the model once invented markdown link syntax around a plain URL and corrupted it while reproducing it, so it now never sees the real URL text at all.

-Alongside the category, it also reports the translation actually used, up to 3 alternatives it considered, and a one-line reason.
-This is decided in the same call that produces the translation, not a separate classification pass, and it's the single output that later powers both the colored highlighting and half of the quality check.
+**Structured output.** Claude's tool-calling forces two things back together: the translation, and a full term breakdown.
+Every notable term gets exactly one category — `glossary`, `protected`, `kitchen_technical`, `ambiguous`, or `unknown` (explicitly *not* generic IT/business terms even when confidently recognized) — plus the translation used, up to 3 alternatives considered, and a one-line reason.
+That's decided in the same call as the translation, and it's what powers both the highlighting and half the quality check.

-### From category to color on screen

-The category the AI assigned travels forward completely unchanged: saved as-is, returned by the API as-is.
-In the browser, the translated sentence is scanned for each reported term's exact wording (longest terms matched first, so a short word can never carve a fragment out of a longer one it's part of), and each match gets wrapped in a small marker carrying that term's category.
-The category name becomes the styling hook directly: there's no separate color-mapping step or manual assignment anywhere; the color is a pure, fixed lookup from category to color, one rule per category, matching the 5 colors defined in the original specification.
-Clicking a highlighted term opens a panel showing that same term's full data: category, translation used, alternatives considered, description, and, for glossary matches, the complete glossary entry.
+**Highlighting.** The category travels forward unchanged from the AI's own answer to the pixel on screen: no separate color-mapping step, just a direct category → color lookup matching the spec's 5-color scheme.
+Clicking a highlighted term opens its full record: category, translation used, alternatives, description, and the complete glossary entry for glossary matches.

-### Retries and glossary enrichment

-Before a result is trusted, it's checked: an empty translation, a placeholder-looking answer, or a malformed term list triggers up to 2 automatic retries before the segment is instead flagged for a human to review.
-Separately, for any term the AI classified as a glossary match, the full glossary entry (all languages, not just the one just used) is attached by a plain lookup against the glossary already loaded in memory: not a second AI call, so it costs nothing extra and can never be hallucinated.
+**Retries and enrichment.** An empty, placeholder-like, or malformed result triggers up to 2 retries before the segment is flagged for human review instead.
+Separately, the full glossary entry (all 4 languages) is attached to every glossary-matched term by a plain in-memory lookup — no second AI call, so it's free and can't be hallucinated.

-### Concurrency, and its one real cost
+**Concurrency.** Every (segment, language) pair translates at the same time via a thread pool.

-Every segment, for every target language, is translated at the same time, not one after another: translating to English and Dutch happens simultaneously, not sequentially.
-The direct cost of that speed: since each call is fully isolated, the segment translated 50th has no idea what the segment translated 200th decided for the exact same word.
-So a separate, plain-code audit pass runs afterward, once every result is back, re-reading the finished translation as a whole specifically to catch what isolated parallel calls can never catch themselves: the same term rendered differently in different places, a number that silently changed decimal format partway through the document, a segment that still reads identical to its own source.
+The cost: each call is isolated, so segment 50 has no idea what segment 200 decided for the same word.
+A separate plain-code pass runs afterward, once every result is back, specifically to catch what isolated calls can't see themselves — the same term rendered two different ways, a number that silently changed decimal format partway through, a segment identical to its own source.

-### Human review, correction, and approval

-Nothing is exported until a person explicitly approves it.
-Editing a segment by hand overwrites the same field the rest of the app already reads from, so there's never a separate "draft" version to keep in sync.
-Export itself is actively blocked until approval happens, matching the original specification's own stated order of review, then approval, then export.
+**Review, correction, approval.** Editing a segment overwrites the same field the rest of the app reads from, so there's no separate draft version to keep in sync.
+Export is blocked (HTTP

-### Observability: knowing what the AI actually did, not just that it ran
+409) until a translation is explicitly approved, matching the spec's own review → approval → export order.

-Every real call to the AI is automatically captured and sent to Langfuse, without any tracing code needed at each individual call site: the Anthropic SDK itself is instrumented once, up front, so every call anywhere in the codebase is captured the same way.
-On top of that automatic capture, each call is tagged with the business context that Anthropic's own systems have no way of knowing: which operation this was, which language pair, whether the glossary was in use, which segment.
-That's what makes traces actually searchable afterward, rather than just a flat list of API calls.
-It's also built to fail safe: if tracing isn't configured, it quietly does nothing rather than ever being a reason a translation fails.
-What it actually shows, per call: the full prompt sent, the full response, cost, latency, and how much of the prompt was served from cache versus written fresh.
+**Observability.** The Anthropic SDK is instrumented once, so every real call anywhere in the codebase is captured automatically and tagged with business context (operation, language pair, glossary on/off, segment) that Anthropic's own systems can't know.
+Fails safe: if Langfuse isn't configured, tracing quietly does nothing rather than breaking a translation.

 ## Key decisions, and why